JorPan/not-ify/README.md

 View Playlists
 Click a Playlist to view the songs in it
-Click a Song to play it
-Search Songs / Artists
+Click a Song to play it and it AUTOMATICALLY pulls and displayes song lyrics Search Songs / Artists
 Create New Playlists
 Edit Playlist Info